 Monitor the System for IOAs (Indicators of Attack).

-A dedicated set of cybersecurity solutions offer extended detection and response (XDR).
+A dedicated cybersecurity solution set offers extended detection and response (XDR).
 These solutions can closely monitor activities across all endpoints and beyond and capture raw events deemed suspicious.
 These solutions can deliver unhindered environment visibility for proactive threat recognition and response at the endpoint level.

 When it comes to malware and ransomware, avoiding becoming a victim is better than the cure.
 While reducing the risk of incidents is a priority for many businesses, but if an organization does fall prey to ransomware, the following steps should be followed: